 Would I vote for him?
 Again, No.

-Ok… divisive this one so i’ll try and stay as close to the middle ground as possible… Yes… she did some good things.
+Ok… Divisive this one so i’ll try and stay as close to the middle ground as possible… Yes… She did some good things.
 She sorted out the country after Heath and Callaghan had messed it up… But she went about it in totally the wrong way by trampling over everybody and showing utter contempt for the common man.
-Her extreme superiority complex didn’t help matter either.
-She was certainly a capable politician… but that’s overshadowed by her queen of the devil women personality.
-She doesn’t come across as someone who has a soul quite frankly… And don’t forget the eighties also saw the rise of the yuppie… and it’s the god damned yuppies who are now in charge!
+Her extreme superiority complex didn’t help matters either.
+She was certainly a capable politician but that’s overshadowed by her ‘Queen of the devil women’ personality.
+She doesn’t come across as someone who has a soul quite frankly.
+Don’t forget, the eighties also saw the rise of the yuppie and it’s the god damned yuppies who are now in charge!

-Would i vote for her?
-She’s got more chance than some but its slim… She’d have to get down on her knees first and personally beg… and promise to take niceness lessons.
+Would I vote for her?
+She’s got more chance than some but its slim… She’d have to get down on her knees and personally beg first… And promise to take niceness lessons.

-He’s critiscized as being straightforwards and somewhat boring.
+He’s criticised as being straightforwards and somewhat boring.
 Watching him at the Leveson inquiry he seemed like a very wise, very intelligent man and someone who could probably run the country well.
-And during his time in office there were no crises that were actually his fault.
-Most of that was down to Thatcher and the incompetence of his Ministers.
+During his time in office there were no crises that were actually his fault.
+Most of that was down to Thatcher and the incompetence of his ministers.
 His premiership saw economic growth, traditional values restored and the beginnings of peace in Northern Ireland.
-He even worked hard to make sure we were mostly protected from the Maastricht treaty… he got the single currency opt out (Looking at the eurozone we should all send him a thank you card for that!)
+He even worked hard to make sure we were mostly protected from the Maastricht treaty… He got the single currency opt out (Looking at the Eurozone we should all send him a thank you card for that!)

 I can’t decide if Blair is better or worse than Macmillan.
-He never came up with any policies that strike me as particularly good and in hindsight now they’ve had time to settle in we can see that they are all pretty much disasters… especially in the economic and foreign policy areas.
-He’s a liar as well… It’s been clear for a long time that there were never any weapons of mass destruction in Iraq and yet he keeps stating that there were.
-He surrounded himself with twisted and malevolent henchmen like Alastair Campbell and Peter Mandelson and between they twisted and bent everything out of shape.
+He never came up with any policies that strike me as particularly good and in hindsight, now they’ve had time to settle in, we can see that they are all pretty much disasters, especially in the economic and foreign policy areas.
+He’s a liar as well.
+It’s been clear for a long time that there were never any weapons of mass destruction in Iraq and yet he keeps stating that there were.
+He surrounded himself with twisted and malevolent henchmen like Alistair Campbell and Peter Mandelson and between them they twisted and bent everything out of shape.

-And to me Blair never came across as a man with any sort of conscience.
-Like with Thatcher i believe he has no soul… He strikes me as a particularly greasy car salesman who sells clapped out old bangers as premium sports cars… He’s pompous, arrogant and above all he comes across as a power hungry tyrant.
+And to myself, Blair never came across as a man with any sort of conscience.
+Like with Thatcher, I believe he has no soul… He strikes me as a particularly greasy car salesman who sells clapped out old bangers as premium sports cars.
+He’s pompous, arrogant and above all he comes across as a power hungry tyrant.

 I don’t think Gordon Brown is as bad as he was made out to be.
-Like with Major he got covered in the shit from the previous prime minister.
-However, i don’t think he was as capable as Major as his attempts to get out of trouble were feeble and almost futile at best.
-I think if he had become PM at a reasonably stable time and been able to work on making a genuine, good impact, he might have gone on to do some good… But it just wasn’t meant to be i’m afraid.
+Like with Major he got covered in the shit from the previous regime.
+However, I don’t think he was as capable as Major as his attempts to get out of trouble were feeble and almost futile at best.
+I think if he had become PM at a reasonably stable time and been able to work on making a genuine, good impact, he might have gone on to do some good.
+But it just wasn’t meant to be i’m afraid.

-So in all… this is my chart of who i think did the best out of the above… I’ve not ranked them as such but i’ve put them in groups of similar performaing individuals.
+So in all… This is my chart of who I think did the best out of the above… I’ve not ranked them as such but I’ve put them in groups of similar performing individuals.